Spin-Flavor Precession Phase Effects in Supernova: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper we discussed the phase effects caused by neutrino magnetic moment in a core collapse supernova.
-We assumed that neutrinos are of Majorana type and have a magnetic moment which is larger than the Standard Model prediction.
-The large magnetic moment shifts the energy eigenstates away from the flavor eigenstates so that each neutrino is emitted from the neutrinosphere as a superposition of energy eigenstates.
-We argued that the relative phases developed by these energy eigenstates before partially adiabatic SFP and/or MSW resonances should be treated as uncertainties in the survival probabilities over long distances.
+In this paper we examined the phase effect caused by neutrino magnetic moment in a core collapse supernova.
+We assumed that neutrinos are Majorana particles and have a magnetic moment larger than the Standard Model prediction.
+The large magnetic moment shifts the energy eigenstates away from the flavor eigenstates at the center of the supernova so that each neutrino is emitted as a superposition of energy eigenstates.
+We showed that the relative phases developed by these energy eigenstates create a phase effect (i) if there is a single partially adiabatic SFP resonance, or (ii) if there are overlapping SFP and MSW resonances.
+We argued that this distinguishes SFP phase effect from the ordinary phase effect because the latter is manifested only when there are two partially adiabatic MSW resonances.

 We approached the problem both analytically and numerically.
-Our analytical approach is based on the assumption of complete decoupling between SFP and MSW resonances.
-We argued that the size of the uncertainty depends on two factors: (i) How far away the initial state of the neutrino is from being a pure energy eigenstate and (ii) how far away the resonances are from being completely adiabatic or completely nonadiabatic.
-We derived explicit analytical formulas to estimate the uncertainties in the presence of one SFP and one MSW resonance.
-Our Eq. (\ref{rho at infinity theta}) is the generic result whereas Eqs. (\ref{rho ebar -> infinity theta}) and (\ref{rho ebar -> e infinity theta}) are particular cases.
-The first factor above is represented by the nondiagonal elements of the initial density matrix in energy eigenbasis.
-These are $\rho_{ij}(R)$ in the generic result and $\sin^2\!\theta_B(R)$ in the particular cases.
-The second factor is captured by the terms $P_B(1-P_B)$ and $P_M(1-P_M)$.
+Our analytical approach is based on the assumption of complete decoupling between SFP and MSW resonances and is applicable only to case (i) above.
+This approach revealed that the size of the effect does not simply grow with increasing $\mu B$.
+Instead, it depends on an interplay between two factors: The first factor is how far the initial neutrino is from being a pure energy eigenstate and the second factor is how far the resonances are from being completely adiabatic or completely nonadiabatic.
+Increasing $\mu B$ initially enhances the SFP phase effect due to the first factor, but increasing $\mu B$ further suppresses it by making SFP resonance adiabatic.